 Dental implants should be permanent — they can last a lifetime — but they can fail under certain circumstances.
 If you develop gum disease near the implant, infection and inflammation can damage the bone which could loosen the implant.
 While you don’t have to worry about dental decay, the crowns, bridges, or dentures attached to the implant can get cracked or damaged.

 Certain chronic diseases, such as diabetes and autoimmune diseases, affect whether you’re a good candidate for dental implants.
-Since Dr. Brayman is dedicated to practicing holistic dental care, she pays attention to the interaction between your overall health and dental problems.
-She’ll make sure you don’t have any health concerns that might prevent you from having a dental implant.
+Since we are dedicated to practicing holistic dental care, we pay attention to the interaction between your overall health and dental problems.
+We will make sure you don’t have any health concerns that might prevent you from having a dental implant.